Narciso López

-Narciso López (November 2, 1797, Caracas – September 1, 1851, Havana) was a Venezuelan-born adventurer and Spanish Army general who is best known for his expeditions aimed at liberating Cuba from Spanish rule in the 1850s.
+Narciso López de Urriola (November 2, 1797 – September 1, 1851) was a Venezuelan-born adventurer and Spanish Army general who is best known for his expeditions aimed at liberating Cuba from Spanish rule in the 1850s.
 His troops carried a flag that López had designed, which later became the flag of Cuba.
-Following his final failed attempt he was captured and garroted in Havana.
+Following his final failed attempt he was captured and garroted for treason in Havana.

 Life in Venezuela, Cuba, and Spain

 Narciso López was born in Caracas, Venezuela, to a wealthy merchant family of Basque origin; his father was Pedro Manuel López and his mother was Ana Paula de Oriola (sometimes spelled Urriola).
 He had one sister, Maria Asunción López.
 As a young teenager, he was forcibly recruited in 1814 by the ruthless Spanish General José Tomás Boves from the ranks of the defeated independence forces that had been abandoned by a fleeing Simón Bolívar at the city of Valencia.

 When still a young man, he fought for the Spanish at the Battle of Queseras del Medio (1819) and Carabobo (1821) against the forces for independence led by Simón Bolívar, José Antonio Páez and others.

 When the Spanish army withdrew in defeat to Cuba after the decisive Battle of Lake Maracaibo (1823), López, who had fought in this battle, left with them, as did many other survivors including Calixto García de Luna e Izquierdo, who would be grandfather of Cuban independence Major General Calixto García.
 In 1825, he married the sister of the Count of Pozos Dulces in Cuba, María Dolores, with whom he had a son.
 Narciso López, who had earned the rank of colonel of the Spanish Army in Venezuela at only 31, fought in the First Carlist War.
 After the war, López continued to serve the Spanish government in several administrative posts, including the Cortes for Seville and as military governor in Madrid.
 López moved to Cuba as an assistant to the new capitan general, but he lost his post when the governorship changed hands in 1843.
 After failing in a few business ventures, he became a partisan of the anti-Spanish faction in Cuba.
 In 1848, during a Spanish arrest of Cuban revolutionaries, López fled to the United States.